sebdanielsson/gik2f8-h21sebda-lab2/README.md

 ## Features

-* Light/Dark mode that respects your system preference
-* Loading spinner until API promise is fulfilled
+* Switch between system, dark and light color scheme
 * Build test on new PR
 * Automatic build and deploy on commit on main branch
-* Create dependency upgrade PR with renovate[bot] when new version is available
+* Automatic dependency upgrade PRs with renovate[bot]

+## Missing features

+* API authentication with OAuth